Colombian conflict: 2017–2019

-In September 2019, Colombia's President Iván Duque Márquez launched a new military crackdown against FARC, which declared resuming the armed struggle due to the government's failure to abide by the 2016 peace deal.
+In September 2019, Colombia's President Iván Duque Márquez launched a new military crackdown against FARC, which declared the resumption of the armed struggle due to the government's failure to abide by the 2016 peace deal.

 2020–present

-On April 25, senior Gulf Cartel (Clan de Golfo) leader Gustavo Adolfo Álvarez Téllez, who was one of Colombia's most wanted drug lords, with a 580 million peso bounty for his capture, was arrested at his lavish estate in Cereté while holding a party under quarantine during the COVID-19 pandemic. Álvarez was described as the "brain" of the cartel, and by this point was reported to have taken charge of the cartel's Caribbean operations.
+On April 25, 2020, senior Clan del Golfo leader, Gustavo Adolfo Álvarez Téllez, who was one of Colombia's most wanted drug lords with a 580 million peso bounty for his capture, was arrested at his lavish estate in Cereté while holding a party under quarantine during the COVID-19 pandemic. Álvarez was described as the "brain" of the cartel and by this point was reported to have taken charge of the cartel's Caribbean operations.

-On June 26, Clan del Golfo and FARC dissidents were confirmed be in a direct armed conflict in northern Antioquia known as Operation Mil.
-The Gulf Clan, which dispatched 1,000 of its paramilitaries from Urabá, southern Córdoba and Chocó, hopes to suppress FARC rebels in northern Antioquia and take control of the entire municipality of Ituango.
+On June 26, 2020, Clan del Golfo and FARC dissidents were confirmed to be in a direct armed conflict in northern Antioquia, known as Operation Mil.
+Clan del Golfo, which dispatched 1,000 of its paramilitaries from Urabá, southern Córdoba, and Chocó, hoped to suppress FARC rebels in northern Antioquia and take control of the entire municipality of Ituango.

 On January 2, 2022, an internal fight occurred between the ELN and FARC dissidents in Arauca, leaving 23 people dead.

-On June 9, 2023, the Colombian government and ELN signed a six month nationwide ceasefire, to go into effect on August 3.
+On June 9, 2023, the Colombian government and ELN signed a six month nationwide ceasefire, which would go into effect on August 3.
 This came after months of peace talks in Havana.

 On January 19, 2025, ELN and FARC forces erupted into combat in the Catatumbo region.
-Around 80 people have been killed, while thousands of residents have fled the violence.
-Many schools and sports stadiums have been converted into refugee shelters.
-Colombia has deployed 5,000 soldiers in an attempt to restore peace.
+Around 80 people were killed, while thousands of residents fled the violence.
+Many schools and sports stadiums were converted into refugee shelters, and Colombia deployed 5,000 soldiers in an attempt to restore peace.

-Since 13 August 2025, the FARC dissidents and the Military Forces of Colombia conducted clashes, resulting in at least 34 deaths, wounding and kidnapping at least a hundred more, with a Black Hawk police helicopter shotdown.
+Since 13 August, 2025, clashes between FARC dissidents and the Military Forces of Colombia have resulted in at least 34 deaths and a hundred more wounded.
+In addition, a Black Hawk helicopter leased to the National Police by the U.S. was shot down, reportedly in the Bajo Cauca region, with some reports claiming it occurred in the Amalfi municipality.
+Later, in 2026, the U.S Department of State issued a $5,000,000USD Reward for Justice notice for information leading to the capture and arrest of individuals associated with the shootdown of the Black Hawk that occurred August 21, 2025.
+The notice also implied that Alexander Diaz Mendoza, a leader of a FARC-EP front the EMBF, was implicated in the attack due to his claim of responsibility published by El Espectador.
+Alexander Diaz was later reported to be killed in an armed clash with the Colombian Army in San Andrés de Cuerquia, on September 13, 2026.

+On 25 April, 2026, a bomb exploded on the Pan-American Highway in the municipality of Cajibío, killing 20 people and injuring 36.
+On April 28, police arrested José Vitonco, an alleged guerrilla leader, with connections to FARC leader Iván Mordisco.